On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 Let us consider a controlled Hamiltonian system of the form

 where $q,p \in \mathbb R^n$, $u \in \mathbb R^m$, $m \leq n$, $I_n$ is the $n\times n$ identity matrix, $G(q)$ is an $n\times m$ matrix with $\operatorname{rank}G(q) = m$ for each $q$, and

-is the Hamiltonian function of the system, where $M(q)$ is an $n\times n$ positive definite symmetric matrix and $V(q)$ is a function called the potential function of the system.
+is the Hamiltonian function of the system, where $M(q)$ is an $n\times n$ positive definite symmetric mass matrix and $V(q)$ is a function called the potential function of the system.
 We say that this system has $n$ degrees of freedom and $(n-m)$ degrees of underactuation.
-Throughout this paper, we assume that $(q,p) = (0,0) \in \mathbb R^n \times \mathbb R^n$ be an equilibrium point of the system to be stabilized.
+Throughout this paper, we assume that $(q,p) = (0,0) \in \mathbb R^n \times \mathbb R^n$ is the equilibrium point of the system to be stabilized.
 The controlled Hamiltonian system (\ref{can:PBC}) shall be called linear if the matrices $M(q)$ and $G(q)$ are constant and the function $V(q)$ is a quadratic function of $q$.
 Otherwise, it shall be called nonlinear.

 To achieve stabilization of the equilibrium point at the origin, we have the objective of finding a feedback law $u = u(q,p)$ that transforms the system (\ref{can:PBC}) to the following desired form:

 where